matpompili/matpompili.github.io/content/authors/admin/_index.md

 I am a Postdoctoral Researcher in Hannes Bernien's group at the Pritzker School of Molecular Engineering, University of Chicago.
 We are developing quantum network nodes using neutral atoms and nanophotonic cavities.
-Previously, I obtained my PhD in the group of Prof. Ronald Hanson, realising the world's first entanglement based quantum network.
+Previously, I obtained my PhD in the group of Prof. Ronald Hanson, realising the world's first entanglement-based quantum network.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->